lsclark/super-quiz/README.md

 # Super Quiz

 A real-time multiplayer quiz game built to mimic newspaper quizzes.
-Built using websockets, Angular, and NodeJS/Express.
+Built using (and as a platform to learn) websockets, Angular, TypeScript, and NodeJS/Express.

 ![Animation showing an overview of the system features](feature_overview.gif "Feature Overview")